MT0814/14-MVC-Tech-Blog/README.md

 WHEN I click on the Minibot Tech Blog option on the nav bar THEN I am taken to the homepage
-WHEN I click on any other links in the menu buger bar THEN I am prompted log In, Account and Contact options WHEN I choose to sign up
+WHEN I click on any other links in the menu buger bar THEN I am prompted Home, Add Comment, Account, Log In and Contact options WHEN I choose to sign up
 THEN I am prompted to create a username and password WHEN I click on the sign-up button